takehaya/Sys-Ebpf/README.md

 # DESCRIPTION

-The `Sys::Ebpf` module provides a Perl interface for working with eBPF (extended Berkeley Packet Filter) on Linux systems.
+The `ebpf` module provides a Perl interface for working with eBPF (extended Berkeley Packet Filter) on Linux systems.
 It allows you to load eBPF programs, create and manipulate BPF maps, and interact with the eBPF subsystem directly from Perl.

 This module includes several submodules:

-- `Sys::Ebpf::Loader` - For loading eBPF programs and maps
+- `Sys::Ebpf::loader` - For loading eBPF programs and maps
-- `Sys::Ebpf::Asm` - eBPF assembly helpers
+- `Sys::Ebpf::asm` - eBPF assembly helpers
-- `Sys::Ebpf::Reader` - For reading ELF files
+- `Sys::Ebpf::reader` - For reading ELF files
-- `Sys::Ebpf::Elf::Parser` - For parsing ELF files
+- `Sys::Ebpf::elf::parser` - For parsing ELF files

 # FUNCTIONS